brucefan1983/GPUMD/doc/gpumd/input_parameters/ensemble.rst

 .. code-block:: rst

-    ensemble nh direction p_1 p_2 p_coup
+    ensemble nh direction p_1 p_2 pperiod t

 - `direction`: One of the following values: `iso`, `aniso`, `tri`, `x`, `y`, `z`, `xy`, `yz`, `xz`.
 - `iso`, `aniso`, and `tri` use hydrostatic pressure as the target pressure. `iso` change the box isotropicly. `aniso` change the x, y and z length of the box. `tri` change all 6 degrees of freedom of the box.
 - `x`, `y`, `z`, `xy`, `yz`, `xz`: Specify each stress component independently.
 - `p_1` and `p_2`: Initial and final pressure.
-- `P_coup`: Determines the period of the barostat.
+- `t`: Determines the period of the barostat.
 A typical value is 1000.
+This keyword can be omitted.

 **Examples**